 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.

 - More modern: Reflects 4 years and 10 months of technical progress since the 100D launch.

 If the count of individual advantages (bullet points above) is taken as a guide, the GX9 is the clear winner of the contest (10 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the 100D or the GX9.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why hands-on reviews by experts are important.
-The adjacent table relays the overall verdicts of several of the most popular camera review sites.
-The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The adjacent table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The detailed reviews can be accessed by clicking on the site logo in the table header.

 |Canon 100D»||Rec||78/100||4/5||4/5||4/5||Mar 2013||549||-|